avajs/ava/docs/06-configuration.md

 ## Requiring extra modules

 Use the `require` configuration to load extra modules before test files are loaded. **Accepts relative paths only**.
-Paths are resolved against the project directory.
+Paths are resolved against the project directory and can be loaded through `@ava/typescript`.

 You may specify a single value, or an array of values:

 `ava.config.js`:
 ```js